shrhdk/meowshot/README.md

 * Please use this plug-in after agreeing to this agreement.
 * This plug-in produces a loud sound.
 Please give consideration to the surrounding people.
 * We will not compensate for damages caused to users by using this plug-in at all
-* This plugin does not collect personal information.
+* This plug-in does not collect personal information.

 ## Credits